YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to enjoy the usage of the tool and interact efficiently
 I wanto to  have a maximum page part load time on efficient network less than 0.5 seconds and preferably even less than 0.3 seconds

 ### 7.2.
-Items search
+SEARCH

 As an issue-tracker ui user
-In order to be able to search ANY items ( issues, problems, ideas etc. ) I want to have a pop-up search omnibox with dimmed background providing with interactive autocomplete, which would assist me in specifying the search criteria for any item I want to list.
+In order to be able to search ANY items ( issues, problems, ideas etc. ) I want to have a pop-up search SearchBox with dimmed background providing with interactive autocomplete, which would assist me in specifying the search criteria for any item I want to list.

 #### 7.2.1.
-Omnibox autocomplete for item-name
+SearchBox autocomplete for changing the project ( databases )

 As an issue-tracker ui user
-In order to be able to quickly specify the name of the item I am searching for ( issue,problem,idea etc. ) I want to be able to use a special natural-language like syntax in the autocomplete when the omnibox appears, by having the System displayed the "for:" string and starting providing me autocomplete for the items names in a dropbox list I could choose from.
+In order to be able to quickly switch between projects of the issue-tracker application instance I have access to I wanto to be able to start typing with the ":in" operator and the System to autocomplete a dropdown of databases my instance has access to.

 #### 7.2.2.
-Omnibox autocomplete for with &lt;&lt;attribute&gt;&gt; name &lt;&lt;operator&gt;&gt; &lt;&lt;attribute-value&gt;&gt;
+SearchBox autocomplete for item-name

 As an issue-tracker ui user
+In order to be able to quickly specify the name of the item I am searching for ( issue,problem,idea etc. ) I want to be able to use a special natural-language like syntax in the autocomplete when the SearchBox appears, by having the System displayed the ":for" string and starting providing me autocomplete for the items names in a dropbox list I could choose from.

+#### 7.2.3.
+SearchBox autocomplete for with &lt;&lt;attribute&gt;&gt; name &lt;&lt;operator&gt;&gt; &lt;&lt;attribute-value&gt;&gt;

+As an issue-tracker ui user
-In order to be able to quickly specify the search criteria to re-strict the already chosen item to search for I want to be able to use a special natural-language like syntax in the autocomplete when the omnibox appears, by having the System displayed the "with:type-here-the-attribute op:type-here-operator val:type-here-the-value" string and starting providing me autocomplete for the filtering criteria.
+In order to be able to quickly specify the search criteria to re-strict the already chosen item to search for I want to be able to use a special natural-language like syntax in the autocomplete when the SearchBox appears, by having the System displayed the "with:type-here-the-attribute op:type-here-operator val:type-here-the-value" string and starting providing me autocomplete for the filtering criteria.

 ### 7.3.
 Items listing